MSathvik13/MSathvik13/README.md

 - 👋 Hi, I’m @MSathvik13
 - 👀 I’m interested in Python and ReactJS
-- 🌱 I’m currently learning React+Redux
-- 💞️ I’m looking to collaborate on Web Application Developement using Python+React
+- 💞️ I’m looking to collaborate on Web Application Developement using Javascript+React.js+Node.js+Express.js+MongoDB
 - 📫 How to reach me, ping me over LinkedIn "https://www.linkedin.com/in/sathvik-murthy-m-s-6a9358200"

 <!---